 Further on our Sober Living

-Design for Recovery is a sober living in Los Angeles, California.
-They carry Narcan at all times and are prepared to administer it.
+Design for Recovery is a sober living in Los Angeles, CA. They carry Narcan at all times and are prepared to administer it.

 If you or someone you love is currently suffering from an opioid addiction, Contact Design for Recovery today!